...

 The use of Lexapro may lead to side effects such as headache, nausea, dizziness, dry mouth, fatigue, insomnia, and low sex drive.
 These symptoms are quite common—fortunately, they are minor in nature and go away within a few days.

-What Are the Rare Side Effects of Lexapro?
+What are the rare side effects of Lexapro?

 In rare cases, patients have an allergic reaction to Lexapro.
 If you notice a skin rash, swelling of your face, breathing difficulties, or chest pain after taking the medication, make sure to see a doctor and get the treatment you need.